rmbrunner/GlueX-GenAnalysis/README.md

 # Installation
 For now I suggest in-directory installation (especially for JLab vdi users).
 Simply copy this projects files into your directory and run:
 `make build_it`
-Which will install the executable in a `bin/` folder.
+Which will install the executable in a `bin/` folder in the current directory.

 # Usage
 `genAnalysis <input_ROOT_file> <branches.txt> <output_program.C>`